dev190621/CIS18B-S2026-Week5/README.md

 Pause after the reading and answer these in your notes:

 1. Which collection interface would you choose for an attendance tracker, and why?
+Answer:
+I would choose a List because attendance may depend on the order students arrive, and duplicates might matter if tracking multiple check-ins.

 2. Which set implementation would you choose if insertion order matters?
+Answer:
+I would choose a LinkedHashSet because it maintains uniqueness while preserving the order in which elements were added.

-3. When would `Map.merge` be cleaner than repeated `if` checks?
+3. When would Map.merge be cleaner than repeated if checks?
+Answer:
+Map.merge is cleaner when updating values like counts or totals (e.g., incrementing enrollment), because it handles both existing and new keys in one step without separate if conditions.

 4. What causes fail-fast iterator errors?
+Answer:
+Fail-fast errors occur when a collection is modified during iteration in an unsafe way, such as changing the collection inside a for-each loop instead of using the iterator’s methods.

-5. What is one example of a domain object that should implement `Iterable`?
+5. What is one example of a domain object that should implement Iterable?
+Answer:
+A Playlist is a good example because it allows iteration over items in different orders, such as default order or priority order.

 ---